Thyroid Function Test Market Size and Share

 Thyroid Function Test Market Analysis by Mordor Intelligence

-The thyroid function testing market is valued at USD 1.89 billion in 2025 and is projected to reach USD 2.47 billion by 2030, posting a CAGR of 5.53% during the forecast period.
+The thyroid function testing market size is valued at USD 1.89 billion in 2025 and is projected to reach USD 2.47 billion by 2030, posting a CAGR of 5.53% during the forecast period.
 Rising global thyroid disease prevalence, an expanding elderly population, and the spread of newborn screening programs anchor this growth.
 Technology integration—especially high-sensitivity third-generation immunoassays, emerging mass-spectrometry methods, and AI-guided reflex-testing algorithms—elevates diagnostic accuracy while easing the workload created by endocrinologist shortages that affect 70% of US counties.
 Regulatory changes such as the US FDA’s 2024 framework for laboratory-developed tests introduce higher compliance costs yet promise greater standardization[1]US Food and Drug Administration, “Laboratory Developed Tests Final Rule,” fda.gov.
 Price transparency laws and bundled-contract negotiations are shifting volumes toward lower-cost independent laboratories, intensifying competition but expanding patient access.

 Key Report Takeaways